salmoncoast/Sea-lice-database/README.md

 August 31, 2016: SJP added data from 2016 monitoring season.

 March 28, 2017: SJP added missing data from June 2010 sent by Scott Rogers.

 October 8, 2017: SJP added data from 2017 monitoring season.

 August 10, 2018: SJP added data from 2018 monitoring season, updated fish data to include observations of "white eye" (see Fig. 7).

+July 10, 2020: NP added data from 2019 monitoring season.

+Aug 12, 2020: Restructured data repository in advance of our 2020 report.
+The dataset will  stand-alone with references and links to publications and reports.

 #### 3. Metadata status